 Yes!
 Certainly this could be a very interesting project for the future; i.e. let the anonymous interactions of skiers to draw the optimal ski or snowboard curve paths.
 Interesting...

 We are presently delivering a few prototypes free of charge to the members of our algorithms training program located in Europe.
-We are sill validating some issues regarding water proof and fixing system before delivering for sale.
+We are still validating some issues regarding water proof and fixing system before delivering for sale.

 To let Skitag alert you (sound and vibration) about your carving performance while you are skiing you must set your Skitag predictive alerts.